davidbmaier/totd-bot/README.md

 - `USER_LOGIN` is your UPlay/Ubisoft Connect credentials - I suggest not using your main account.
 It doesn't have to own the game, so you can just create a new one for this bot.
 - `DEPLOY_MODE` should only be `prod` if it's supposed to be live.
 Everything else is interpreted as a development mode (which means that all commands will be registered only in the admin server, and the bot won't reload all the data on startup).
 - `REDIS_URL` is a Redis database - it's required for the scheduled messages and caching.
 If you're using an insecure instance for local development, you can omit the auth part.
 - `ADMIN_TAG` is the Discord tag of the bot admin - used for administration commands that only they should be allowed to run.
+It's using the `name#0` notation.
 - `ADMIN_SERVER_ID` and `ADMIN_CHANNEL_ID` are Discord IDs of the admin server and channel - used for all admin commands.
 - `OAUTH_ID` and `OAUTH_SECRET` are ID and secret from [api.trackmania.com](https://api.trackmania.com/manager) - create a new app if you don't have one yet (make sure to enable "Confidential").

+The `emojiMapping.json` file contains hard-coded references to production emotes, which you won't be able to access in your own environment.
+You'll want to change their values to emotes your bot will have access to, or to some arbitrary strings for debugging.

 ## TODOs 📋